amplitude/amplitude-docs/content/collections/advanced-techniques/sticky-bucketing.md

 When sticky bucketing is enabled, Amplitude Experiment checks whether a user already has a value for the user property associated with the experiment.
 If so, the user is assigned the current value of the user property (the last variant they saw); otherwise, the user is re-evaluated.

+{{partial:admonition type='note'}}
-**NOTE:** If two or more experiment assignments occur within a few seconds of each other, Amplitude Experiment may not have time to apply sticky bucketing.
+If two or more experiment assignments occur within a few seconds of each other, Amplitude Experiment may not have time to apply sticky bucketing.
+{{/partial:admonition}}

 Users do not get sticky bucketed to the **off** variant.
 Learn more about evaluation and exposure with these Amplitude resources: [evaluation flow chart](/experiment/advanced-techniques/cumulative-exposure-change-slope), and [local evaluation targeting capabilities](https://www.docs.developers.amplitude.com/experiment/general/evaluation/local-evaluation/#targeting-capabilities).